leighlawhon/leighlawhon.github.io/_posts/2024-02-13-prioritization.markdown

 ### Prioritizing for Development
 Each feature has a software development lifecycle (SDLC) that we can leverage:
-- Discovery/Plan
-    - Assumption: Discovery is performed by the Product Team
+- Discovery/Plan (assumption: Discovery is performed by the Product Team)
 - Design
-- Development/Implement
-    Assumption: Development includes testing
+- Development/Implement (assumption: Development includes testing)
-- Deploy
-    - Deployment happens every 2 weeks
+- Deploy (happens every 2 weeks)

 Depending on the feature, each phase can take a different length of time.
 Here is the revised list (minus the Servicing request) and the length of time for each phase in the SDLC.
+This is where your partnership with you development team is crucial.
+They can provide you with high-level estimates and help you prioritize in a way which keeps the development team working efficiently.

 {% include feature_table_sdlc.markdown %}

 ## Reults
+The final prioritization looks like this:

+{% include feature_table_final.markdown %}